 One rule of thumb

-I’ll stick my neck out and suggest you might even apply this rule at the $500 level, too.
-Your options will narrow slightly, but my basic philosophy is that making money as an author today is hard.
+I’ll stick my neck out and suggest you could even apply this rule at the $500 level, too.
+Your options will narrow, but my basic philosophy is that making money as an author today is hard.
 You’ll shoulder other costs in bringing your work to market, and if you’re treating your writing as a business rather than a hobby, it’s in your interests to control expenditure carefully.

 Different website costs you need to consider